 The Trust owned the land on which the old Stedman building stood.
 It agreed to swap this land for an equal plot upon which a new school could be built.
 This enabled St. John’s to sell part of the Stedman site to help fund the single-site development.
 The Trust also made a substantial repayable loan to enable St. John’s to start building.

-The Trust now owns the land on which the new school stands and it also owns the new buildings, both of which are leased to the school.
+The Trust now owns much of the land on which the new school stands and many of the new buildings, both of which are leased to the school.

 A further repayable loan also enabled St. John’s to build the new tennis courts (see photo slideshow below).